Skip to main content

 Prescribed burn projects usually commence during the early spring and fall months in northern Arizona.
 The public can get informed about upcoming prescribed burn projects and forest happenings by signing up to receive news releases in their email.
 The user just needs to provide their email address and select the “General public and local residents” list on the page before clicking “Sign Up.”

 The following include any prescribed burn projects planned for the week across the Coconino National Forest.
-All projects are dependent upon weather conditions.
+All projects are dependent upon weather conditions, so some of the projects might be cancelled at the last minute after testing weather conditions the day of the burn.
 Click here for an Overview Map of all the prescribed burn projects planned during Fall 2024 (20MB).

 Basic Information